Frequently Asked Questions

 Q. There is a telephone line at the premises that just needs activating, what can I do?

 A.Unlike a transfer that typically takes 14 days, we may be able to reactivate the telephone line if Openreach have not removed the routing behind the scenes.
 Often we have to arrange an engineer visit to complete the works and they may not need to visit the premises.
+We only charge £39.95 to re-activate a line, same charge as a new line installation.

 Q. Can I have broadband on a Alarm line (BT Redcare)?